skunkworxdark/XYGrid_nodes/README.md

 <details><summary>Inputs</summary>

-- `Board`: Board to save to.
+- `Board`: Board to save
-- `XYImages`: `XYImage` collection.
+- `XYImages`: `XYImage Item` collection.
 Created by `XYImage Collect` node fed into a `Collect` node
-- `Scale Factor`: Image resize amount.
+- `Scale Factor`: Image resize amount
-- `Resample Mode`: Resize method.
+- `Resample Mode`: Resize method
-- `Left Label Width`: Label column width.
+- `Left Label Width`: Label column width
-- `Label Font Size`: Font size for labels.
+- `Label Font Size`: Label font size
 </details>
 </details>

 ### `XYImage Tiles` nodes

 These nodes are designed to work together as a pair in a workflow.
-They allow you to split an image into tiles, process them, and recombine them into an image.
+They allow you to split an image into tiles, process them, and then recombine them into an image.
 The nodes are:

-- `Image To XYImage Tiles` : This node cuts an input image into tiles of a specified size and overlap.
+- `Image To XYImage Tiles` : Cuts input image into overlapping tiles of a specified size and overlap.
-- `XYImage Tiles To Image` : This node merges the tiles back into a single image, blending the overlapping areas.
+- `XYImage Tiles To Image` : Merges tiles into a single image, blending the overlapping areas.

-These nodes are not very intuitive to use, so I recommend that you check out the example workflow and experiment with it.
+These nodes are not very intuitive to use, so I recommend checking out the example workflow and experimenting with it.

 <details><summary>Details</summary>
 <BR>
-The advantage of these nodes is that they enable you to work with larger images than usual by dividing them into smaller pieces, applying transformations, and stitching them back together.
+The advantage of these nodes is that they enable you to work with larger images than usual by dividing them into smaller tiles, applying transformations, and stitching them back together.
 The nodes can also create overlapping tiles to ensure consistency and smoothness between the tiles, and then blend them when reconstructing the image.
 <BR><BR>

-The best use case I have found for these nodes is to create a super-resolution effect, similar to Invoke's old Embiggen or Automatic1111's Super Resolution.
-This is done by feeding the tiles into the Tile controlnet to regenerate each tile at a higher resolution, and then recombining them into a much larger image.
+The best use case is to create a super-resolution effect, similar to Invoke's old Embiggen or Automatic1111's Super Resolution.
+This is done by a Tile controlnet to regenerate each tile at a higher resolution, and then recombining them into a much larger image.
 You can also try other image control methods, but the Tile controlnet seems to produce the most consistent results.
-You can also use no prompts at all and still get an OK image, but matching the input image's original generation settings will probably give better results.<BR>
+You can also use no prompts at all and still get an OK image, but using the input image's original generation settings and prompts will give more consistent results.<BR>

 ### `Image To XYImage Tiles`
 This takes an input image and cuts it up into smaller tiles.<BR>

 For quick and easy results, you can use the following inputs:

-- Tile X and Tile Y: These are the sizes that the tile will be reprocessed at.
-For SD1.5, you can use 512, and for SDXL, you can use 1024, as these are the ideal generation sizes.
+- Tile X/Y: Generation sizes (512 for SD1.5, 1024 for SDXL
-- Overlap: This is the amount of pixels that each tile will overlap with its neighbors.
-A good value is 32.
+- Overlap: 32
-- Scale: This is the factor by which the input image will be enlarged.
-You can use 2, 4, or 8.
-Higher is not recomended as the tile become to small.
+- Scale: 2, 4, 8 (higher not recommended)

 The way the input image is cut up is a bit complicated, but there is a logic behind it.
 Here is how it works:

 - The Tile X, Tile Y, and Overlap values are scaled down by the Scale factor.
-These are used to cut up the image.
+These are used to cut up the input image.
 - The first tile starts at the top-left corner of the image and has the size of the scaled down Tile X and Y values.
 - The next tile starts (scaled down Overlap value) pixels before the end of the previous one on the X axis.
 This is repeated until there is not enough space for another tile.
 - If the tiles don't divide perfectly into the source image then a final tile is created starting at the right edge of the image.
 This means that sometimes the last tile and row of tiles can have a large overlap unless you choose an ideal tile size.